What Is a Barista, and How To Become One

 A barista is a coffee professional who is responsible for preparing and serving coffee beverages.
 A barista must have extensive knowledge of different types of coffee, brewing methods, and flavor profiles.
 They must also be skilled in operating various types of coffee equipment.
 In addition to these technical skills, a successful barista must also have excellent customer service skills.

-Many times the word barista is used to describe someone specialized in making espresso drinks, the actual meaning includes preparing any coffee drinks.
+Many times the word barista is used to describe someone specialized in making drinks, the actual meaning includes preparing any coffee drinks.

 Where does the Word Barista Come from?